tanurrra/pw-pdp-tests/readme.md

 13. Access Control
 Try accessing a download URL directly without logging in — should redirect or deny.

-14. Broken Image or File
-Simulate missing product images or download file — proper error message or fallback should appear.

 ### Assumptions:
 - only English language tested with single currency, with fixed text